 (2) Where any potatoes delivered to and accepted by the Corporation for the domestic marketing pool are used by the Corporation for the purposes of an export marketing pool, the compensation payable under section 30 in respect of those potatoes shall be calculated in accordance with section 30(7).

-[Section 29 inserted by No. 11 of 1995 s.
+[Section 29 inserted: No. 11 of 1995 s.
 40.]

 30. Payments by Corporation for potatoes